aadarshpp/Pokemon-Battle-Simulator-CLI/README.md

 ## ⚠️ Notes

 * The game uses **SET mode** (switching forfeits your attack turn).
-* Input validation is basic — invalid choices will cause the turn to restart.
 * The project is currently CLI only.
 A GUI version with a computer opponent is in development.

 ---